Bike path bridge

 Milwaukee to Port Washington

-From the Milwaukee Art Museum, start on the bike trail that runs on the west side of Lincoln Memorial Drive.
-This trail follows a former railroad right of way that has become part of Milwaukee County's Oak Leaf Trail system.
-(For a map of the Oak Leaf Trail, take this link.)
-When the Oak Leaf Trail turns left into Estabrook Park, continue north on the former right of way until the trail ends.
 Then proceed north on Santa Monica Boulevard through Whitefish Bay and Fox Point.
 Just after Santa Monica becomes Indian Creek Parkway and turns west, turn north on Regent Rd.
 Just before the railroad crossing, turn northwest on Santa Monica, then west on Fairy Chasm Rd, and north on Port Washington Rd (be careful: heavy traffic, no shoulder).

 An alternative to the route described above is to take Lake Drive in Milwaukee County.
 This route more closely follows the lake shore but at the cost of possible heavy traffic on Lake Drive.
 However, Lake Drive is heavily used by bikes.
 Start by taking the bike trail that runs north on the lake (east) side of the Milwaukee Art Museum.
 Follow this trail on the east side of Lincoln Memorial Drive until it climbs the bluff and stops just short of the intersection with Lake Drive.
 Follow Lake Drive (Highway 32) north through Shorewood, Whitefish Bay, Fox Point, and into Bayside.
 Turn left on Fairy Chasm Rd. and north on Port Washington Rd, joining the first route.